The Marana Pumpkin Patch and Farm Festival at Post Farms in Marana

 For just a few dollars more you can fire the pumpkin cannon, ride the zipline, or go on a pony ride.
 And what is a festival without food?
 There is the traditional Carnival fare this year but the Café offers sit down lunch and dinner options.
 There is also a bakery with delicious desserts and a general store with fun shopping for souvenirs.

-The Marana Pumpkin patch located at 14901 N. Wentz Road in Marana and is open Monday through Thursday 3 p.m. to 7 p.m. and Friday, Saturday and Sunday 9 a.m. to 7 p.m.
-Tickets are $13.00 on Friday, Saturday, and Sunday, and just $11.00 on Monday through Thursday.
-Children 34” and under get in free.
+Note new 2020 hours: The Marana Pumpkin patch is located at 14901 N. Wentz Road in Marana and is open Thursday and Friday noon to 7 p.m. and Saturday and Sunday 9 a.m. to 7 p.m.
+Closed Monday, Tuesday, and Wednesday.
+Tickets prices range from $11 to $14 depending on the day.
+See website for exact prices.
+Children 34” tall, and under, get in free.